-Therefore, working out ethics in AI is not just a feel-good endeavor, transparency in the technology is important.
+Therefore, working out ethics in AI is not just a feel-good endeavour, transparency in the technology is important.

-It may cost you your business if not being done right.
+It may cost you your business if it’s not being done right.

 A vivid example is Tay, a chatbot released by Microsoft Corporation to Twitter, designed to learn about the world through conversations with its users.
 This innocent chatbot had to be switched off within 24 hours after pranksters trained it to post inflammatory and offensive tweets through its Twitter account.